 (2) The name and address of the potential party and a description of the potential party's particularized interest that could be harmed by the action identified in C.(1);

-(3) If the request is for SUNSI, the identity of the individual or entity requesting access to SUNSI and the requestor's basis for the need for the information in order to meaningfully participate in this adjudicatory proceeding.
+(3) If the request is for SUNSI, the identity of the individual or entity Start Printed Page 68229requesting access to SUNSI and the requestor's basis for the need for the information in order to meaningfully participate in this adjudicatory proceeding.
 In particular, the request must explain why publicly-available versions of the information requested would not be sufficient to provide the basis and specificity for a proffered contention; and